JacobJenness/JacobJenness/README.md

 - 👋 Hi, I’m Jacob Jenness.
-- 👀 I’m an associate software engineer at Forum Communications Company.
+- 👀 I’m a software engineer at Forum Communications Company.
-- 🌱 I’m currently learning about web development technologies.
+- 🌱 I’m currently learning about web development technologies, adops, and analytics.
 - 📫 You can reach me by email at `jacobsjenness@gmail.com`
-- 🔧 I have experience with Java, Python, C#, R, Rust, Angular Framework, HTML, CSS, Typescript, Git, Github, Zenhub, Docker, MongoDB, and Linux (Ubuntu)
+- 🔧 I have experience with HTML, CSS, Javascript, Java, Python, C#, R, Rust, Angular Framework, Typescript, Git, Github, Zenhub, Docker, MongoDB, and Linux (Ubuntu).